Bhavithiran97/micropython-rekabit/README.md

 ## Music Bit
- - EDU:BIT's built-in piezo buzzer works with the default music module that comes with 	  MicroPython on the BBC micro:bit.
+ - REKA:BIT's built-in piezo buzzer works with the default music module that comes with 	  MicroPython on the BBC micro:bit.
  - Use `import music` at the top of your program

 Play built-in melodies